-The Three Capes Track gives you access to the southernmost point of Australia.
-It’s 46km of breathtaking clifftop sea views, secluded beaches and forests.
+The Three Capes Track brings together 48km of breathtaking clifftop sea views, secluded beaches and forests.
 With a fairly easy walk each day and self-catering cabins along the way, this is a great intro multi-day hike and completely do-able with kids.

 - The spectacular scenery

 - Feeling like the only person on earth in some really remote wilderness